impoteto/goduper/README.md

 ## contribution?

-there isn't much , but you're welcome to do so
+there isn't much , but you're welcome to contribute, be it a issue, feature request or PR